FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/building-a-secure-jwt.md

 ## Out of scope

 This article will only be discussing signed JWTs.
 Signing of JSON data structures is [standardized](https://tools.ietf.org/html/rfc7515).
 There are also standards for [encrypting JSON data](https://tools.ietf.org/html/rfc7516) but signed tokens are more common, so we'll focus on them.
-Therefore, references to JWTs in this article will all be to signed tokens, not an encrypted ones.
+Therefore, in this article the term JWT refers to signed tokens, not encrypted ones.

 ## Security considerations